-CHEYENNE, Wyoming — Wyoming's unemployment rate rose slightly to 3.8 percent in May.
+CHEYENNE, Wyoming — Wyoming's unemployment rate remained at 4 percent in February.